adugast/adugast.github.io/README.md

 - difference BIOS/MBR, UEFI/GUID
 - initrd
 - initramfs: The only purpose of an initramfs is to mount the root filesystem: Then, it provides an adaptative way to load the rootfs from a network, load it from an LVM logical volume, having an encrypted rootfs where a password is required, or for the convenience of specifying the rootfs as a LABEL or UUID.
-(It's an .gpio archive that contains files, tools, libraries, etc...
+It's an .gpio archive that contains files, tools, libraries, etc...
 During the boot, the bootloader give the initramfs to the kernel.
 The kernel creates a tmpfs to be able to extract the content of the initramfs in the system.
 Then, it launches the init script located at the root of the tmpfs.
-The script mounts the rootfs, mount ad install all needed files and then, comute the initramfs with the rootfs to finally call the /sbin/init to continue the boot process.)
+The script mounts the rootfs, mounts and install all needed files and then, swap each others with the rootfs to finally call the /sbin/init to continue the boot process.

 different initsystems: